Skip to Main Content

 Recommended databases for History and Political Science students include:

-Requesting Materials from Other Libraries
+Requesting Books and Articles from Other Libraries

-InterLibrary Loan
+InterLibrary Loan Requests

-***Ebooks are rarely available via InterLibrary Loan***
+• Ebooks are rarely available via InterLibrary Loan.

 Click Here for ILL Request Form